OndraM/simple-google-reader/README.md

 $html = $docsReader->readAsHtml('pasteHereGoogleDocsId'/*, optional cache TTL*/);
 ```

+Note the output will be quite bloated-HTML, with many inline styles and nested elements.
+It may be useful to apply
+on the output some HTML sanitizer like [symfony/html-sanitizer](https://symfony.com/doc/current/html_sanitizer.html)
+to remove unwanted elements and attributes.

 ## Testing

 Tests in this library are mainly integration, meaning they require real Google API access.